The importance of being overlooked

 The better you get across disciplines, the less people know where to put you.

 Jack of all trades.
 Master of none.
-Never praised like the “master of one.”
+Never praised as the “master of one.”

 You become a paradox: